 tbf, the writer of the first book, from which those quotes come, is a very odd woman

-― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Wednesday, 22 July 2015 05:08 (three years ago) link
+― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Wednesday, 22 July 2015 05:08 (four years ago) link

 "after making fun of the prose style last night i sat here and read it straight through all morning so hm"

 maybe i'm just a simpleton but i found it riveting.